-Applicants must be a minimum of 21 years old and be dedicated, motivated, physically active people, who enjoy working outdoors in all types of weather.
-Applicants also need a strong willingness to learn, and openness to teach others.
-A valid driver's license is required.
-Must be able to lift up to 50lbs.
+Applicants must be at least 21 years old and be dedicated, motivated, physically active people, who enjoy working outdoors in all types of weather.
+Applicants need a strong willingness to learn, and openness to teach others.
+A valid driver's license is required, as is the ability to safely lift up to 50 pounds.

-Teaching experience and working on a farm with equipment and/or animals is preferred, but not necessary.
-No pets allowed.
+Teaching experience and experience working on a farm with equipment and/or animals is preferred, but is not necessary.
+No pets are allowed.